OutSystems/docs-support/src/licensing/detach-11.md

 1. Make sure that your application is running under an Application Pool that uses .NET 4.0.
 To change the application pool of the underlying web site, select the web site and in the **Actions** pane click **Basic Settings**.
 Click **Select**, and select an application pool configured to use .NET 4.0.

-1. Locate the application configuration file, `appSettings.config`, present on deployment folder and change database connection strings:

-    1. Open IIS, right-click over the desired application and select **Explore** option.
-    1. Open the `appSettings.config`.
-    1. Change connection string configurations like you did for `machine.config` (check [Using a brand new database](#use-new-db)).

 ### Compiling and deploying mobile apps { #compile-mobile }